Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Experimental setup

-\paragraph{Pocket Detection for Classical Docking Methods} Classical docking methods and \textsc{Uni-Mol} face fundamental challenges in blind docking due to their reliance on pocket identification algorithms.
+\paragraph{Pocket Detection for Classical Docking Methods} Classical docking methods, \textsc{Uni-Mol} and \textsc{SurfDock} face fundamental challenges in blind docking due to their reliance on pocket identification algorithms.
 This dependence introduces additional error when binding sites are unknown, representing a key limitation compared to end-to-end methods.
 We evaluate these methods using \textsc{P2Rank}~\citep{krivak2018p2rank}, \textsc{Fpocket}~\citep{le2009fpocket}, and whole protein approaches.
 Among these, \textsc{P2Rank} has shown the best performance and is used as the primary pocket detection method for our main results.
 The complete results are provided in Appendix~\ref{app:app_results_with_different_pockets}.

 \paragraph{\textsc{Matcha} inference parameters} We run \textsc{Matcha} in two inference regimes: in blind docking setup using all protein chains and in the pocket-aware scenario with the correct binding site provided.
-The first model in the pipeline generates 40 samples, which are then passed to the refinement stages.
-Then, the plausibility filtering is applied, reducing the number of candidate poses.
-We use the top-scored pose among the rest of the candidates.
+The first stage of the pipeline generates 10 random ligand conformers, which we expand to 20 candidate poses; these are then passed through the refinement stages 2 and 3.
+We collect the resulting samples from all three stages and apply GNINA energy minimization, followed by plausibility filtering to discard physically invalid complexes and reduce the candidate set.
+Finally, among the remaining poses, we select the one with the lowest GNINA affinity.

+We also introduce \textsc{Matcha-lite}, a faster variant for settings where speed is prioritized: it uses only stages 1 and 2 (no stage~3), 5 Euler steps per stage instead of 10, and 10 samples instead of 20. \textsc{Matcha-lite} runs at approximately 7.7\,s per complex on an NVIDIA A100 40GB GPU (see Appendix~\ref{app:timing}), roughly twice as fast as the full \textsc{Matcha} pipeline, at the cost of a modest drop in docking accuracy.